Guide

 Jasper ($49/month) targets marketing-specific writing — ad copy, landing pages, email campaigns.
 It includes templates and brand voice training.
 Worth it if content marketing is your primary growth channel.
 Not worth it if you write occasionally.

-For most solo founders, Claude.ai or ChatGPT Plus is sufficient for writing.
-The paid tiers are worth it for the higher rate limits and better models.
-Specialty tools like Jasper only make sense if you produce high volumes of marketing content.
+For most solo founders, a general-purpose writing assistant is sufficient for writing.
+Specialty tools only make sense if you produce high volumes of marketing content.

 Scheduling and time management